-It might be beneficial to use prefetching to reduce the time that a node waits for subtasks.
 A node determines that it should request t subtasks from its parent.
-It also makes an optimistic prediction of how many subtasks it might require in future by using the i function that is used for self-adjustment. i(t) subtasks are then requested from the parent.
+It also makes an optimistic prediction of how many subtasks it might require in future by using the i function that is used for self-adjustment. t+i(t) subtasks are then requested from the parent.
 When a node finishes computing one set of subtasks, more subtasks are readily available for it to work on, even as a request is submitted to the parent.
-This interleaving of computation and communication reduces the time for which a node is idle.